 According to Jenni Mack, Choice chair and a member of the SCC establishment committee, the funding target is now $30 million.
 According to industry magazine, Super Review, consulting firm Mercer has estimated that the SCC could operate for 30 years on a $30 million investment, based on spending of $1.8 million a year.
 Apparently, the SCC will eventually be funded by consumers, presumably on a user-pays basis.

 The Superannuation Consumer Centre’s proposed opening date was July 2013, and then it was pushed back to August 2013.
 Since May 2013, SuperGuide has not heard any further information about the SCC, its opening date, or its funding status.

 I really hope that the superannuation industry commits to the SCC, and I hope that the Federal government and super industry kick in a lot more money if the SCC is going to be solely financed from the earnings of the SCC investment fund.

 Many of you would be familiar with my ongoing gripe that consumers are rarely represented on advisory bodies and committees that are supposed to be looking after the interests of superannuation fund members.
-Let’s hope that the tentative announcement of the SCC Investment Fund eventually morphs into a consumer-friendly service; and a service that ensures changes to superannuation rules take into account the impact of those changes on super fund members, including the members of self-managed superannuation funds.
+Let’s hope that the tentative beginnings of the SCC eventually morphs into a consumer-friendly service; and a service that ensures changes to superannuation rules take into account the impact of those changes on super fund members, including the members of self-managed superannuation funds.